Wildlife Crime Prevention - Latin America and CaribbeanA sad truth: where you find wildlife, you will probably find wildlife crime

 Given the presence of major transit and destination countries in the region, the impact of the illegal wildlife trade throughout the region is formidable.
 The breadth and scale of this illicit trade can range from the slaughter of elephants abroad for ivory, to the sale of reptiles and exotic birds as domestic pets, to jaguar body parts used for traditional medicines.
 One aspect of the conference that has garnered attention due to its regional significance is the poaching and trade of the jaguar, its body parts, and various derivatives.

 According to Joaquin de la Torre Ponce, IFAW’s Regional Director for Latin America and the Caribbean, “As the largest big cat species in the Americas, the iconic jaguar, beyond its critical role in the ecosystem, holds tremendous cultural significance.
-Collaborative joint action, such as that being discussed throughout this first Americas conference, is critical to addressing the illegal wildlife trade which is universally recognized as a growing threat to this keystone species.”
+Collaborative joint action, such as that being discussed throughout this first Americas conference, is critical to addressing the illegal wildlife trade which is universally recognised as a growing threat to this keystone species.”

-As one of the most lucrative types of organized crime, wildlife trafficking is heavily dependent on sophisticated networks involving bribery, money laundering, and often violence.
+As one of the most lucrative types of organised crime, wildlife trafficking is heavily dependent on sophisticated networks involving bribery, money laundering, and often violence.
 Hence, trade in illegal wildlife is a serious crime that not only threatens species biodiversity and the environment, but also threatens human security.
 Therefore, IFAW works to break every link in the trade chain, from poaching to trafficking to demand.
 Our teams across the globe monitor wildlife markets online and offline, sharing intelligence with law enforcement agencies that lead to market crackdowns and criminal prosecution.
 These efforts, coupled with our lobbying efforts, are changing laws and transforming the marketplace.

 To learn more about IFAW’s impact in combating illegal wildlife trade, visit ifaw.org.